Who can volunteer?

 Is TEALS a Microsoft program?

-Yes, TEALS is a part of Microsoft Philanthropies.
-It is designed to be an industry wide initiative joining volunteers and companies across the country to help high schools build their capacity to teach CS.
+Yes, TEALS is supported by Microsoft Philanthropies.
+It is designed to be an industry-wide initiative, joining volunteers and companies across the country to help high schools build their capacity to teach CS.
 We are technology and language agnostic in our approach to bring the best CS curricula with a proven track record to our partner high schools.

 TEALS will take the input and participation of the whole tech community to meet the challenge of bringing CS education to all high schools.
 The TEALS Introduction to Computer Science curriculum is based on UC Berkeley’s CS10 Beauty and Joy of Computing and the AP CS A (Java) curriculum is based on University of Washington CSE 142 and 143 computer science classes.
 TEALS also works with numerous partner organizations, companies and with individuals who come from hundreds of different organizations.

 Do I have to work for Microsoft to volunteer?

 No. TEALS is designed for everyone.
 As long as you have a CS background, and want to help solve this problem together.
 We have been overwhelmed by the response from volunteers everywhere.
 In fact, 75% of TEALS volunteers are non-Microsoft employees.

 How often will I teach?